cPanel ELevate blockers

 Additionally, the following must be true about the elevate-cpanel script:

-• The script runs from the /scripts directory and uses /usr/local/cpanel/scripts when called.
+• The script must run from the /scripts directory and use /usr/local/cpanel/scripts when called.

 • The script must be up to date.